joreilly86/flocode-python-essentials/08-functions.md

 2. Create a function that takes a list of beam dictionaries and returns the one with the highest utilisation ratio.
 3. Add docstrings and type hints to both functions.

 Functions are where clarity meets power.
 Start simple, name things well, and refactor often.
+This is where your code stops being a script and starts being a system.

 (c) Flocode, 2025